Music-and-Culture-Technology-Lab/omnizart/README.md

 To format the code with black and yapf, enter `make format`.

 ## Unittest
-Uses `pytest` for unittesting.
-Under construction...
+Uses `pytest` for unittest.
+The overall coverage rate should pass 25%, or CI would fail.

 ## CI/CD
 Uses github actions for automatic linting, unittesting, document building, and package release.